DeViL303/MultiServer3-NautilusFork/README.md

 </div>

-### Note:
-As previously mentioned, Scene IDs are essential for correct instancing in PlayStation Home.
-It is possible to share IDs between similar scenes, but this should be approached with caution.

 #### Usage:
 - Enter one or more Scene IDs (separated by spaces, commas, or lines).
 - You can also drag a plaintext SceneList.xml into the right-hand side of the tab, and it will parse and decrypt all IDs.
 Ensure not to drag the XML directly onto the textbox.

 #### Options:
+- Legacy Mode, when activated, facilitates the decryption of early type IDs suitable for earlier Home builds.
 - Generally, this setting does not require modification; keep it on default (Disabled) for newer Home versions.
-- Legacy Mode, when activated, facilitates the decryption of early type IDs suitable for earlier Home builds.